The History of the Covington Fuzz Run

 The Covington Fuzz Run is always held the second Saturday in September, and is the primary source of income for the PWC fund.
 Over 2,000 runners participate in either the 5K road race or the one mile fun run.
 Racers get to enjoy a Peachtree Qualified race course that takes them through the beautiful, historic City of Covington.

 Annually, the fund contributes to the American Cancer Society’s Relay for Life, Special Olympics, YMCA, Project Renewal, Miracle League, and Shop with a Cop, just to name a few.
 In addition, the fund makes a $1000 contribution to the beneficiaries of every Georgia law enforcement officer who dies in the line of duty.
 The PWC also helps City of Covington employees when disaster strikes them.

 The fund is overseen by an eight member Board of Directors; which includes one civilian member of the police department, two supervisors, two sworn members, two civilians, and the Chief of Police or his designee.
 The Board’s officers include: a Chair, Vice-Chair, Secretary, and Treasurer.

-Fuzz Run sponsorship has grown over the years, and as of 2014, we were fortunate to host over 40 sponsors.
+Fuzz Run sponsorship has grown over the years, and in 2021, we were fortunate to host FOUR DIAMOND SPONSORS!
 This race would not be possible without our community involvement, donations, and sponsors.

-We are excited to join the ranks of other cutting edge races, and announced that 2015 is our first year using a Bib Tag Timing System.
+We are excited to join the ranks of other cutting edge races, and in 2015, began using a Bib Tag Timing System.
 Runners can now view their results with their smart phone and snap the QR code from their bib to get live race results, in addition to online and via email.